boardthatpowder/CarND-Behavioral-Cloning-P3/report.md

 During prediction, I was not happy with the intial quality as the car was driving off the track in multiple places therefore augmented the data as described in the _Appropriate training data_ section.
 I experimented with adjusting angles for the left and right camera images from+/0.1 to +/-0.3, but settled on +/-0.2 as that achieved the best results.

 To match the input of the NVidia DAVE-2 model exactly, I preprocessed the training data to convert from the expected RGB color space to YUV.
-Then as part of the model itself I cropped and resized the images to 66x200.
+Then as part of the model itself (to make it easier for `drive.py` to consume at prediction time) I cropped and resized the images to 66x200.

 Finally I experimented with the activation layers, originally adding ReLU layers after each Convoutional layer, but then finally adding ELU layers to all layers except the output later.